lambdaclass/cairo-vm/fuzzer/diff_fuzzer/README.md

 5. Write the modified cairo program to a file with the generated ***.cairo*** name.
 6. Compile the ***.cairo*** file to get the ***.json*** file.
 7. Run the ***.json*** program with the Python original vm implementation and the new Rust one.
 8. if both implementations run correctly, use the `check_mem` function to compare that the memories are the same.
-If one implementation returns an error and the other one run correctly the fuzzer reports an error, as both implementations should return the same.
+If one implementation returns an error and the other one runs correctly the fuzzer reports an error, as both implementations should return the same output.

 ## The program generator